preiter93/wireman/README.md

 ## Features

 #### Maintain a Request History
-You can save up to five histories histories per request and switch between them by typing numbers 1 to 5.
-Save your preferred history by typing S, and restore the default message by typing ctrl+d.
+You can save up to five histories per request and switch between them by typing numbers 1 to 5.
+Save your preferred history by typing ctrl+s, and delete a history with ctrl+d.

+The directory in which the history is saved is defined in the config under "history".
+If this field is left empty, WireMan does not save a request history.

 #### Copy as grpcurl
-WireMan offers the ability to copy the request data as a grpcurl command, streamlining collaboration with your peers.
-Simply navigate to the request page and press ctrl+y.
+WireMan offers the option of copying the request data as a raw `grpcurl` command, which simplifies collaboration with your colleagues.
+Navigate to the request page and press ctrl+y.

 #### Format request
-Press ctrl+f to format the json of the request message.
+On the request page, press ctrl+f.
+This formats the request message as pretty json (if possible).

 ## Roadmap